ksuarz/monary/doc/examples/insert.rst

 to MongoDB.

 Any value that can be queried can also be inserted except for ``type``, ``length``, and ``size``.
-Values returned from any of those queries, however, can themselves be inserted.
 Both nested field insertion (via fields containing ".") and BSON value insertion are supported as well.

 Purpose of Insert
 -----------------
-Though MongoDB has aggregation functionality, Numpy can perform more operations than aggregation supports.
-Because of this, it can be useful to insert data into MongoDB with Monary after processing it with Numpy.
+Inserts allow you to use Monary to convert data from NumPy Masked arrays into documents stored in MongoDB.

 Monary inserts can also be used to store intermediate data in the middle of intense computations.
 This can be useful when doing operations on blocks of